 JRS Mar/Com is a Digital Marketing Agency focused on helping businesses #BeSeen & #BeHeard across websites, videos, social media, and search engines.
 We work with companies to develop professional online personas and strategic direction for their business.
 We also offer packages for ongoing marketing support.

-Stay Tuned for Videos for Your Small Business Part 2: We’ll discuss WHEN and HOW OFTEN to create videos and the pros and cons of WHERE to host them.
+For more info, read on to Videos for Your Small Business Part 2: We’ll discuss WHEN and HOW OFTEN to create videos and the pros and cons of WHERE to host them.